cloud66/help-old/_posts/partner-integration/integration-with-weave-scope.md

 </pre>

 <h3>Step 3: Commit and redeploy your stack</h3>
 Commit the changes to the CustomConfig git reposity and redeploy your stack.
+<strong>NOTE:</strong> If your set WEAVE_SCOPE_TOKEN environment variable, weave scope will connect to Weave Cloud.
+If not.
+Read step 4.

 <h3>Step 4: Open port 4040 to access Weave Scope</h3>
 Weavescope will run on port 4040 which is not exposed to the outside world by default, which is a good thing.
 Make sure port 4040 is only accesible by your own IP-address.
 In order to access the UI of Weave Scope you have to enable port 4040 on your [stack firewall](http://help.cloud66.com/managing-your-stack/stac).